Why Tradespeople Invoice on WhatsApp

 Here's what that actually looks like:

-The invoice arrives in the customer's WhatsApp — a professional branded PDF with your logo, your bank details, a sequential HMRC reference number, and a Pay Now button linked to Stripe.
-They can pay by card in under two minutes.
-No bank details to copy.
+The invoice arrives in the customer's WhatsApp — a professional branded PDF with your logo, your bank details printed automatically, a sequential HMRC reference number, and TaskDrop Pay buttons for faster payment.
+They can pay by bank transfer using the printed details for free, or tap Pay Now for instant bank payment via Open Banking — free.
+No bank details to copy from memory.
 No payment reference to get wrong.

 What a Legal UK Invoice Must Include